Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Bowling Green Stats and Trends

-- The Falcons have turned the ball over 17 times this season, nine more turnovers than the Bobcats have forced (8).
+- The Falcons have turned the ball over nine more times (17 total) than the Bobcats have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.